Reviews You Can Rely On

 Credit: Jenna Ammerman

 The first click of the tilt resistance on the backrest of the Think goes too far back.
-This encourages the user to sit upright but negatively affects the overall comfort and makes it difficult to relax (i.e., slouch) when posture becomes less of a priority.
-The aggressive lumbar support is great for those who have an aggressive curvature in their back, but it is not particularly versatile, even though its location is adjustable.
+This encourages the user to sit upright but negatively affects overall comfort, making it difficult to relax (i.e., slouch) when posture becomes less of a priority.
+The aggressive lumbar support is great for those with a pronounced curvature in their back, but it is not particularly versatile, despite its adjustable location.

 steelcase think - the tilt limiters on the think have a bit of room for improvement.